 How Bad is the Tulum Seaweed right now?

-Recent reports say this Tulum seaweed season will be the worst since 2018.
+Reports say this Tulum seaweed season in 2022 was the worst since 2018.
 Earlier in the spring from March onwards the seaweed situation was very bad, the worst in recent years due to an increase in warmer weather and warmer water.

 Best Time to Avoid Tulum Seaweed?